Tim-B/grunt-aws-lambda/README.md

 * Add handler option to lambda_deploy task - [pull request by Rawbz](https://github.com/Tim-B/grunt-aws-lambda/pull/52)
 * Fix lambda_deploy config example - [pull request by pracucci](https://github.com/Tim-B/grunt-aws-lambda/pull/56)
 * Context object methods cleanup - [pull request by ubergoob](https://github.com/Tim-B/grunt-aws-lambda/pull/58), also fixes [issue 54](https://github.com/Tim-B/grunt-aws-lambda/issues/54)
+* When deploy_arn is not defined in the Gruntfile the value is undefined - [pull request by varunvairavan](https://github.com/Tim-B/grunt-aws-lambda/pull/60)
 * Extensive refactoring to improve testability and a new unit test suite
 * Bumped AWS SDK version to 2.2.32
 * Added support for versioning and aliases
+* Added support for excluding the package version from the package artifact name - based on [pull request by leecrossley](https://github.com/Tim-B/grunt-aws-lambda/pull/59)